László Széchenyi: Career

-Count Széchenyi was the inventor of the submarine wireless telegraphy, for sending and receiving sound-wave vibrations underwater.
+Széchenyi was the inventor of the submarine wireless telegraphy, for sending and receiving sound-wave vibrations underwater.
 The machine was successfully tested with then U.S. Secretary of the Navy George von Lengerke Meyer, in Newport, Rhode Island.
 Széchenyi, along with David C. Watts, formed the Submarine Wireless Company to produce it.

-By 1908, Count László Széchenyi de Sárvár-felsővidék was the most prominent member of his family, which was quite numerous.
+By 1908, Széchenyi was the most prominent member of his family, which was quite numerous.
 He possessed two great estates in Hungary, Oermezo Castle, which is about three hundred years old and 4,000 acres, in the County of Templen, and Lagoshara Pusbla, a Summer place of about 4,300 acres, in the County of Somogy.
-The Count also owned a one-story, ten room house at 14 Eotvoss-street in Budapest.
+Széchenyi also owned a one-story, ten room house at 14 Eotvoss-street in Budapest.

-Shortly before the War, Count László Széchenyi de Sárvár-felsővidék tried to become a financial Napoléon in Hungary and met his Waterloo very quickly.
+Shortly before the War, Széchenyi tried to become a financial leader in Hungary but failed.
 He is said to have lost $4,000,000 which is supposed to have come largely from his wife.
-He was a member of the ‘Magnates Group’ which speculated in mines, railroads and other enterprises.
+He was a member of the 'Magnates Group' which speculated in mines, railroads and other enterprises.
 They failed to calculate the impact of the World War, and suffered a complete smash as a result of the fall in value of their shares.

 Diplomatic career

 The Kingdom of Hungary and the United States signed a treaty establishing friendly relations on August 29, 1921.
-On January 11, 1922, Count László Széchenyi presented his credentials as Hungary's first Minister to the United States.
+On January 11, 1922, Széchenyi presented his credentials as Hungary's first Minister to the United States.
 He served in that role until March 31, 1933.
-He was transferred to the same post at the Court of Saint James in England in 1933.
+He was transferred to the same post at the Court of Saint James's in England in 1933.

 Personal life

-Count László was twenty-eight years old, when he met Gladys Vanderbilt (1886–1965), the seventh and youngest child of Alice Claypoole Gwynne and Cornelius Vanderbilt II, the president and chairman of the New York Central Railroad.
+Széchenyi was twenty-eight years old when he met Gladys Vanderbilt (1886–1965), the seventh and youngest child of Alice Claypoole Gwynne and Cornelius Vanderbilt II, the president and chairman of the New York Central Railroad.
 Gladys grew up in the family home on Fifth Avenue in New York City, and their summer "cottage," The Breakers in Newport, Rhode Island.
 They married on January 27, 1908, at her family home in New York City, after their meeting in Berlin near her twenty-first birthday in 1907.
 Their early married life was spent in Hungary raising their five children.
-Together, Count László Széchenyi and Gladys Moore Vanderbilt were the parents of five daughters:
+Together, Széchenyi and Vanderbilt were the parents of five daughters: